nf-core/eager/.github/ISSUE_TEMPLATE/bug_report.md

 ## Log files

-1. The command use to run the pipeline
+1. The command used to run the pipeline
-2. The `.nextflow.log` file (which a hidden file in which ever place you _ran_ the pipeline from - not necessarily the output directory!)
+2. The `.nextflow.log` file (which is a hidden file in whichever place you _ran_ the pipeline from - not necessarily in the output directory!)

 ## System